iecastro/healthdatacsv/README.md

 to `TRUE`:

 ``` r
 get_keywords("National Institutes of Health (NIH)",
              data_viewer = TRUE)
 ```

 #### Info

-Development of this package is partly supported by a research grant from the National Institute on Alcohol Abuse and Alcoholism - NIH Grant
+Development of this package was partly supported by a research grant from the National Institute on Alcohol Abuse and Alcoholism - NIH Grant
 \#R34AA026745.
 This product is not endorsed nor certified by either healthdata.gov or NIH/NIAAA.